 Power accessory/article of clothing.
 The article I got this idea from already mentioned dressing nicely, but I’d like to add to that thought.
 Find your power accessory, that one article of clothing or accessory that makes you feel … powerful.
 For me, it’s lipstick.
 I feel like only strong, confident women can have carefully painted, glossed and shimmered lips.
-But your item could be anything: a pair of shoes, a watch, a piece of jewelry, a blazer,.
+But your item could be anything: a pair of shoes, a watch, a piece of jewelry, a blazer.
 I imagine this would work for men as well, but I have no data to back that up.
 (My Star Trek: The Next Generation magnetic combadge is a close second and also more gender-neutral, though only applicable to nerds.)

 Brand loyalty.
 One of the worst parts of my depression is my loss of energy and inability to make everyday decisions in a normal amount of time.
 Introverts tend to make decisions more slowly even not depressed, so adding depression can make life unmanageable.
 One way I’ve found to help with decision-making is to take away some of the decisions altogether.
 If you choose a certain brand and stick with it, then you don’t have to stand in front of a shelf of way too many items and get overwhelmed.
 Do your research first of course before you decide.
 The effort will probably save you time and energy later.